The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 It takes you about 3-4 hours to tour the Aquarium.
 You can see a show with dolphins, various species of penguins in the Ice Kingdom that mimics the conditions in Antarctica and enjoy a 3D movie about sharks.

 The glory of Genoa was brought to the world by famous sailors, among whom the most famous is Christopher Columbus.
-For a complete Genoa experience, visit the Galata Maritime Museum, where you can learn more about sailing, see galleys and a real submarine.
+For a complete Genoa experience, visit the Galata Maritime Museum, where you can learn more about sailing, plus see galleys and a real submarine.

 3. Feel the Authentic Spirit of the City of Canals

 Magical Venice is a pearl of the Mediterranean.
-Channels, gondoliers, and a romantic atmosphere are trademarks of the city.
-But in Venice, apart from the gondola ride along the Grand canal, there are also two hotspots that attract many visitors.
+Channels, gondoliers and a romantic atmosphere are trademarks of the city.
+But in Venice, apart from the gondola ride along the Grand Canal, there are also two hotspots that attract many visitors.

 Doge’s Palace or Palazzo Ducale is a 14th-century Gothic palace.
-It was the seat of the leaders of the Venetian republic, and today it has been turned into a museum.
+It was the seat of the leaders of the Venetian Republic, and today it has been turned into a museum.

-St. Mark’s basilica is another popular place in Venice.
+St. Mark’s Basilica is another popular place in Venice.
 It was built in the 11th century as the chapel of the Doge of Venice.
 After the Crusades in 1204, relics from Constantinople were brought to it.

 In the Museum of St. Mark and the treasury of the basilica, you can see mosaics, Persian carpets, objects made of gold and silver, as well as glass products of Venetian and Byzantine craftsmen.